-Researchers show that lipid nanoparticles are ideal for delivering genes and drugsFebruary 28th, 2013 in Genetics /
+Researchers show that lipid nanoparticles are ideal for delivering genes and drugsFebruary 28, 2013 in Medicine & Health / Genetics

 Researchers from Basque Public University are using nanotechnology to develop new formulations that can be applied to drugs and gene therapy.
 Specifically, they are using nanoparticles to design systems for delivering genes and drugs; this helps to get the genes and drugs to the point of action so that they can produce the desired effect.

 The research team has shown that lipid nanoparticles, which they have been working on for several years, are ideal for acting as vectors in gene therapy.
 Gene therapy is a highly promising alternative for diseases that so far have no effective treatment.It consists of delivering a nucleic acid, for example, a therapeutic gene, to modulate the expression of a protein that is found to be altered in a specific disease, thus reversing the biological disorder.